-- 1. Automated banking Services Ltd. (hereinafter: the "Company") was incorporated in Israel on September 13, 1978, and its official corporate address is 26 HaRokmim St., Holon. - 2.
+- 1. Automated banking Services Ltd. (hereinafter: the "Company") was incorporated in Israel on September 13, 1978, and its official corporate address is 26 HaRokmim St., Holon.
+In the last year, the company has rebranded itself and is called Shva. - 2.
 On May 27, 2019, the Company published a supplementary prospectus and a shelf prospectus dated May 28, 2019 (hereinafter: the "Prospectus"), in which Company shares were sold to the public by Company shareholders.
-The Company's shares were also listed on the Tel Aviv Stock Exchange and trading of the shares began on June 12, 2019, and the Company became a public company (reporting corporation). - 3.
-Until the beginning of June 2019, the Company was a banking corporation classified as a "joint service company", as this term is defined in the Banking Law (Licensing), 5741-1981.
+The Company's shares were also listed on the Tel Aviv Stock Exchange and trading of the shares began on June 12, 2019, and the Company became a public company (A reporting corporation as defined in the Securities Law, 1968). - 3.
+Until the beginning of June 2019, the Company was a banking corporation classified as a "joint service company", as this term is defined in the Banking Law (Licensing), -1981.
 On June 1, 2019, the Governor of the Bank of Israel canceled the joint service company license that had been given to the Company.
 In light of the above, the holders of the Company's control means are not subject to restrictions on the holding of the control means of a "banking corporation" in accordance with the provisions of the Banking Law (Licensing), although the restrictions pursuant to the Law for the Promotion of Competition and Reduction of Concentration in the Israel Banking Market (Legislative Amendments) do continue to apply.
-In accordance with the notice which the Company received from the Supervisor of Banks, and for three years after the cancellation of the license, the Company will be subject to certain Proper Conduct of Banking Business Directives pertaining to corporate governance and risk management, as well as the provisions of section 11A of the Banking Ordinance, 1941 regarding the assessment of directors' qualifications and compatibility. - 4.
+In accordance with the notice which the Company received from the Supervisor of Banks, and for three years after the cancellation of the license, the Company will be subject to certain Proper Conduct of Banking Business Directives pertaining to corporate governance and risk management, as well as the provisions of section 11A of the Banking Ordinance, 1941 (assessment of directors' qualifications and compatibility). - 4.
+On June 20, 2022, the Company received a notification from the Supervisor of Banks, according to which, with the expiration of three years from the date of cancellation of the Company's license as a joint services company, the period of application of Proper Conduct of Banking Business Directives to the Company has ended. - 5.
 The Company is currently operating in a single operating segment, the clearing segment, which includes the operation of a bidirectional communication system connecting Clearing entities and charge card issuers and businesses, management and operation of a clearing interface for communication between Clearing entities and charge card issuers, which allows the settling of accounts and the transfer of information between them in connection with such transactions, management and operation of a switching system that connects ATM networks and development and distribution of the Ashrait PC and Ashrait EMV software.
 Most of the Company's revenues derive from the provision of clearing services to credit card companies.
-For details regarding the Competition Commissioner's decision to grant an additional exemption for the Company's activity in the transaction collection and authorization services and in interface services for Clearing entities and issuers, see Note 17.
+For details regarding the Competition Commissioner's decision dated December 28, 2022 to grant an additional exemption for the Company's activity in the transaction collection and authorization services and in interface services for Clearing entities and issuers, see Note 17.